Synthxyl704/ARGV_image_downloader/README.md

 # ARGV image downloader (aka ARGVTD)
-A fun C project I wrote for extending my knowledge in network programming and client URL handlings and stuff.
+A fun C project I wrote for extending my knowledge in network programming and client URL handling(s) stuff.
 Very, VERY easy to use terminal based image downloader using argument vector(s) straight into your required directory.

 ### WARNING! - Please be cautious about what imagef you install and verify credibility of the site before download conduction.